Uric acid is the root of all gout pain.

 These articles discuss different manifestations of gout pain, and how permanent solutions to pain require uric acid control before irreversible physical damage leads to surgery.

-Though the main symptom is pain, overloading the immune system causes many more symptoms including fever, chills, loss of appetite, and a general feeling of being ill that might cause anxiety.
+Though the main symptom is the pain, overloading the immune system causes many more symptoms including fever, chills, loss of appetite, and a general feeling of being ill that might cause anxiety.

 My detailed explanations of symptoms are coming soon.

 Please see my original explanation of the UDRP Uric Acid Pain Pathway:-

 - Knowing the causes of gout helps you overcome it

 - All causes of gout relate to uric acid.
 Understand what is happening and you are better placed to overcome pain.
 Also, reduce the chance of repeat attacks.

 It has stood the test of time, being a prime resource for explaining how uric acid causes gout pain.
 If you can think of any ways to improve it, please let me know in the uric acid forums.

 You have learned that uric acid lies at the heart of gout.
 So, to manage gout properly you have to understand uric acid and the three different ways it causes pain.

 Read all the pages in this section to get the fullest understanding of uric acid.